This is a multi-year sequence of courses that promotes self-awareness, leadership, service, and personal success.

 Insights into Leadership: Valor, Vision, Voices

 Students continue to apply their sense of self and community by building—and telling—their own unique stories.
-This sixth year in the Symposium stresses the conviction that every individual adds a distinctive, vital chapter to the whole human story.
+This fifth year in the Symposium stresses the conviction that every individual adds a distinctive, vital chapter to the whole human story.
 Through an iterative series of writing challenges, presentations, and discussions, each student crafts a powerful personal narrative that can be used as his or her college essay.

 The Capstone Project: Achievement into Action